interNFT/nft-rfc/nft-rfc-008.md

 a high degree of flexibility in their own policy for acceptable caveat resolution.

 ### 3. Create Project
-The Claim Issuer starts a new project and creates the project's VC3 which provides all of the necissary details required by the Issuing Authority for the project to be certified.
+The Claim Issuer starts a new project and creates the project's VC3 which provides all of the necessary details required by the Issuing Authority for the project to be certified.

 ### 4. Project Certification